anhquan99/markdown/Technical/DevOps/Azure/Exam guide/Event-Based.md

 - The significant difference is that Event Grid can duplicate an event for all registered subscribers.
 This means that events can be delivered to each of the services that subscribed to those events.
 This logic, when one data change is duplicated for all registered subscribers, is known as a topic.
 - Event sources and handlers:
 	- Event source or publisher: For Event Grid, this is one of the following services: Azure Blob storage, Azure Resource Manager, Event Hubs or IoT Hub, Azure Service Bus, Azure Media Services, Azure Maps, or another Azure PaaS service.
 Moreover, Event Grid can work as a message broker.
 Your application can submit custom events to the public endpoint, and they can be delivered to subscribers.
-	- Event handlers or subscribers:
-	- The relationship between the event source and the event handler is implemented by an Event Grid topic.
+	- Event handlers or subscribers:The relationship between the event source and the event handler is implemented by an Event Grid topic.
 The endpoint that's used by the event source to send events is named the event topic.
 On the other hand, the event subscription is a record that contains event handler registration, the kind of topic it subscribes to, and the type of event it wants to receive.
 - Schema formats:
 	- Default: presented in JSON format.
 	- CloudEvent: maintained for multi-cloud collaboration.